PET Scanning For Prostate Cancer

 - A PET scan is usually the most effective way to restage recurrent prostate cancer.
 After prostate cancer treatment, PET scanning may be used to determine the effectiveness of the treatment and is now commonly being used for the detection of biochemically recurrent prostate cancer for restaging.
 A specific PET radioactive tracer, Axumin, has been designed for this exact purpose of targeting and restaging recurrent prostate cancer.

 What Are the Most Common “Types” of PET Scans For Prostate Cancer?

 - Axumin (Fluciclovine F-18) PET Scan: Currently in use primarily for the purpose of restaging recurrent prostate cancer in those patients with suspected biochemical recurrence.
-Although considered an “off label use”, Axumin PET scans may also be used in certain instances for initial staging of prostate cancer as well.

 - FDG (Fluorodeoxyglucose) PET Scan: May also be used for staging in particular cases of prostate cancer.
 In some instances, depending on the prostate cancer tumor type, FDG PET scans may be used for the restaging of recurrent prostate cancer as well.

 PSMA (Prostate-Specific Membrane Antigen) PET Scanning For Prostate Cancer Care

 PSMA PET scans are now FDA-approved and ongoing studies continue to suggest that it will be an even more valuable imaging tool used for both staging and restaging prostate cancer in the near future.
 The specifics of PSMA will hopefully allow for even more accurate imaging and the earliest possible detection when performing PET scans for prostate cancer.